22Neves/devsite-docs/guides/shopify/integration-configuration-cho-api.en.md

 7. Click on **Save credentials**.
 8. Finally, click on the **Verify activation** option of Mercado Pago Tarjetas, go to the "Settings" section of Shopify, and click **Activate** to activate the app and complete the installation.

+> WARNING
+>
+> Attention
+>
+> It is important to note that if any of the credit card brands displayed on the screen is disabled, the processing of payments for that specific brand will be blocked.
+To restore normal payment processing, please reactivate it.

 9. After completing the installation, return to the store's admin panel and click on **Settings > Payments**.
 10. In "Payment capture method", ensure that the **automatically at checkout** field is enabled to guarantee that payments are captured when the order is placed.
 11. Still in the "Settings" of the store's administrative panel, click **Checkout > Customer Contact Method** and ensure that the **Email** field is selected as the contact method that customers should use to receive order notifications.